Jaypeeeee6/finance-system/README_RBAC.md

   - **View**: All departments, all roles; amounts are censored except for IT department requests
   - **Approve/Reject**: None

+### Project Department Management Structure
+- **Project Department** is managed by the **Operation Manager**
+  - **Manager Assignment**: All Project Department users (Project Staff) are automatically assigned the Operation Manager as their manager
+  - **Approval Authority**: Operation Manager approves all Project Department payment requests
+  - **View**: Project Staff can view their own requests only
+  - **Approve/Reject**: Project Staff cannot approve/reject requests (Operation Manager handles all approvals)
+  - **Edit**: Payment date for their own recurring payment request installments only

 ### Other Department Managers and Staff
 For each listed department below, the rules are analogous:
-- Department Manager (PR, Maintenance, Marketing, Logistic, HR, Quality Control, Procurement, Customer Service, Project)
+- Department Manager (PR, Maintenance, Marketing, Logistic, HR, Quality Control, Procurement, Customer Service)
   - **View**: At minimum their domain; primary role is approval within their department
   - **Approve/Reject**: Their own department only

-- Department Staff (PR, Maintenance, Marketing, Logistic, HR, Quality Control, Procurement, Customer Service, Project)
+- Department Staff (PR, Maintenance, Marketing, Logistic, HR, Quality Control, Procurement, Customer Service)
   - **View**: Each user will only see their own requests
   - **Approve/Reject**: None
   - **Edit**: Payment date for their own recurring payment request installments only

-Departments covered by the above: PR, Maintenance, Marketing, Logistic, HR, Quality Control, Procurement, Customer Service, Project.
+Departments covered by the above: PR, Maintenance, Marketing, Logistic, HR, Quality Control, Procurement, Customer Service.

 ---

 ## Practical Notes
 - All roles can create/submit requests.
-- “All departments, all roles” visibility means listings and details are accessible, constrained by any role-based field masking (e.g., IT amount censoring).
+- "All departments, all roles" visibility means listings and details are accessible, constrained by any role-based field masking (e.g., IT amount censoring).
-- Amount censoring for IT roles: IT manager and IT staff see uncensored amounts only for IT department requests; all other departments’ request amounts are masked.
+- Amount censoring for IT roles: IT manager and IT staff see uncensored amounts only for IT department requests; all other departments' request amounts are masked.
 - Only the appropriate approver for a given stage can transition the status forward or reject at that stage.

+### Manager Assignment Rules
+- **Department Managers**: Assigned to General Manager
+- **General Manager**: Assigned to Abdalaziz (Finance Admin)
+- **Operation Department**: Assigned to Operation Manager
+- **Project Department**: Assigned to Operation Manager (same as Operation Department)
+- **Finance Department**: Assigned to Abdalaziz (Finance Admin)
+- **Office Department**: Assigned to General Manager
+- **Other Departments**: Assigned to their respective Department Manager (if exists)

 ---